NethServer/nethserver-freepbx/README.rst

 Backup
 ======

-FreePBX configuration is stored on mysql, nethserver-backup-data is neeeded to backup it
+FreePBX configuration is stored in mysql, nethserver-backup-data is neeeded to backup it.

 Open services from external networks
 ====================================